Coronavirus Glossary: The Key to Understanding COVID Terminology

 The term herd immunity refers to when most people in a community are immune to an infectious disease; it cannot spread to those who are not immune.

-For example, if 80% of a population in a town is immune to an infection, they won’t get sick when they encounter an infected person.
+For example, if 80% of the population in a town is immune to an infection, they won’t get sick when they encounter an infected person.
 Therefore, they cannot pass on the illness to others.
 In this way, the spread of an infectious disease is controlled.

 Some words enter the lexicon but quickly fall out of common usage.
 What do you think will happen to the new COVID terms and nuances.
 Will they stand the test of time or disappear along with the pandemic?